fhamborg/news-please/README.md

                        'newsplease.pipeline.pipelines.ElasticsearchStorage':350
                      }

 That's it!
-Except, if your Elasticsearch database is not located at `http://localhost:9200`, uses a different username / password or CA-certificate authentication.
+Except, if your Elasticsearch database is not located at `http://localhost:9200`, uses a different username/password or CA-certificate authentication.
 In these cases, you will also need to change the following.

     [Elasticsearch]

     host = localhost
     port = 9200

     ...

     # Credentials used  for authentication (supports CA-certificates):

     use_ca_certificates = False           # True if authentification needs to be performed ca_cert_path = '/path/to/cacert.pem'
     client_cert_path = '/path/to/client_cert.pem'